jina-ai/jina/docs/envs/index.md

 (jina-env-vars)=
 # {octicon}`list-unordered` Environment Variables

-Jina uses a number of environment variables to determine different behaviours.
-To see all supported environment variables and their current values, run
+Jina uses environment variables to determine different behaviours.
+To see all supported environment variables and their current values, run:

 ```bash
 jina -vf